Harassment lawsuit against celebrity chef Paula Deen dismissed

-In dismissing the sexual harassment aspect of the case, U.S. District Judge William Moore wrote that no fees were awarded to either party, according to court documents.
-The two parties reached a settlement, said a person familiar with the case, and Moore's dismissal did not address the merits.
+In dismissing the sexual harassment aspect of the case, U.S. District Judge William Moore wrote that no awards or fees were awarded to either party, according to court documents.
+Moore's dismissal did not address the substance of the case.

 The lawsuit against Deen and her brother, Bubba Hiers, was brought by Lisa Jackson, a five-year employee of Uncle Bubba's Seafood and Oyster House, a restaurant owned by the siblings in Savannah, Georgia.